mennodejong1986/MicrosatelliteGenotypingFromBam/README.md

 4. genotype calling: convert count data into genotypes using a decision tree
 5. data quality filtering: filter individuals and loci on levels of missing data

-Albeit entirely computer-based, in a way each step of this pipeline resembles steps in the traditional wet-lab protocol of a microsatellite study, namely: 1.) primer design, 2.) target-specific DNA-amplification through PCR, 3.) allele scoring through capillary electrophoresis, 4.) genotype calling using a decision tree (e.g., distinguishing true signals from stutter alleles and null alleles), and .5) data quality filtering.
+Albeit entirely computer-based, in a way each step of this pipeline resembles steps in the traditional wet-lab protocol of a microsatellite study, namely: 1.) primer selection/design, 2.) target-specific DNA-amplification through PCR, 3.) allele scoring through capillary electrophoresis, 4.) genotype calling using a decision tree, and .5) data quality filtering.

 ## Step 1.
 Select a set of microsatellite loci